Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Questions based on Data Sufficiency

-I have created categories based on the PYQ analysis, for you to follow.
-The topics here are categorized as the most important, moderately important, and least important topics for the Reasoning subject of the NABARD Grade A phase 1 exam.
+The image below explains the most important, moderately important, and least important topics for the NABARD Grade A reasoning syllabus for the phase 1 2026 exam.

 Important Note: The above list of topics is provided solely to help you streamline your preparation and make it more efficient.
 It does not mean that you should skip the rest of the syllabus.
 The idea of sharing this list is to let you know the topics that you need to prioritize.
 It applies to all the subjects.